 Coal mining activity had continued to increase in the sixteenth and seventeenth centuries with mining concentrated around Tyneside and the Washington area of Wearside.
 Around 7,000 pitmen worked in the region in 1787, growing to 10,000 by 1810.

 Coal mines were opening in the Wearside area at Newbottle (1774), Lumley (1776), Washington F Pit (1777), and Penshaw (1791).

 Keelmen ferried coal on keel boats to collier ships on the Tyne.
 They formed a distinct community in the Sandgate area of Newcastle and demonstrated against poor wages in the 1650s and 1670s.
-In the late 18th Century, coal staithes enabled coal to be loaded directly from rail wagons onto ships.
+In the late eighteenth century, coal staithes enabled coal to be loaded directly from rail wagons onto ships.
 This threatened the keelmens’ livelihood and the Newcastle and Sunderland keelmen often resorted to vandalising the staithes.
 Ultimately, though, the staithes brought an end to their trade.